EMD "RS1325" Locomotives

 By: Adam Burns

 As such it was to utilize a high, short hood for a steam generator.
-Interestingly, the design never drew much interest and the only two ever built were ordered by a short line for use, ironically, in freight service.
+Interestingly, the design never drew much interest and the only two ever built, ordered by the Chicago & Illinois Midland (C&IM), an Illinois coal hauler, for freight service.

 Overview

-EMD at first stumbled with its initial BL2 but rebounded strongly with the GP7 a year later, and then again with the GP9 of 1954.
-Between both models the manufacturer sold several thousand examples.
+At first, EMD stumbled with its initial BL2 in 1948, but rebounded strongly with the GP7 a year later, and then again with the GP9 of 1954.
+Between both models, the manufacturer sold nearly 7,000 examples.

-The 1960s also spelled the end of the romantic era of rail travel.
-Most railroads had purchased their final large orders of equipment during the 1950s in an attempt to stem the loses and lure the public back to the rails.
+The 1960s spelled the end of railroad's romantic era of travel.
+Most had purchased their final large orders of equipment the previous decade in a last ditch attempt to lure the public back to the rails.

-It was essentially a lengthened switcher, with an off-set cab and high, short hood that would have held steam generator equipment (to keep passenger cars warm).
+The RS1325 was marketed in late 1960 as a light road-switcher, intended to switch passenger equipment around terminals.
+It was essentially a lengthened switcher, with an off-set cab and high, short hood that would have held steam generator equipment.

 Specifications

-The locomotive was 52 feet, 5 inches in length and used Flexicoil trucks.
+The locomotive was 52 feet, 2 inches in length and was equipped with Flexicoil trucks.
 Interestingly, while Alco offered an entire line of "RS" road-switchers the RS1325 was the only of its type within Electro-Motive's catalog.

-The NW5 ultimately sold only a few examples and at the time EMD expressed no interest in pursuing it further.
-For whatever reason railroads also found the RS1325 of little use.
+Outwardly, the RS1325 was not unlike the earlier NW5, a design that harkened back to the mid-1940s.
+This model ultimately sold only a few examples and at the time EMD expressed no interest in pursuing it further.

 The C&IM intended to use two, #30-31, in coal service (the road's primary source of traffic) as well as normal switching assignments.